 The school will only purchase hazardous materials from a reputable source, making sure that the relevant material safety data sheet (MSDS) is provided by the retailer on delivery.
 The school will only order supplies of hazardous materials when existing stocks are no longer adequate, and in quantities that are no larger than necessary.
-No chemicals or other hazardous materials will be used without the permission of the headteacher.
+No chemicals or other hazardous materials will be used without the permission of the Headteacher.

-The health and safety officer will be responsible for ensuring all products that may be hazardous to health are risk assessed before being used, taking into account the advice on the relevant MSDS or Hazard - the latter is provided from CLEAPPS, recognised by Ofsted and HSE as a definitive basis for undertaking practical work safely.
+The Health and Safety Officer will be responsible for ensuring all products that may be hazardous to health are risk assessed before being used, taking into account the advice on the relevant MSDS or Hazard - the latter is provided from CLEAPPS, recognised by Ofsted and HSE as a definitive basis for undertaking practical work safely.

-The site manager, in liaison with the health and safety officer, will ensure that the relevant control measures and appropriate guidelines are put in place to manage the risks identified in risk assessments.
-Control measures will be checked and reviewed by the site manager on a termly basis to ensure continued effectiveness, even when they are known to be reliable.
+The Site Supervisor, in liaison with the Health and Safety Officer, will ensure that the relevant control measures and appropriate guidelines are put in place to manage the risks identified in risk assessments.
+Control measures will be checked and reviewed by the Site Supervisor on a termly basis to ensure continued effectiveness, even when they are known to be reliable.

-The headteacher will ensure that at least two staff members are suitably trained in the handling of hazardous chemicals and materials.
+The Headteacher will ensure that at least two staff members are suitably trained in the handling of hazardous chemicals and materials.

 All equipment, materials and chemicals will be held in appropriate containers and areas conforming to health and safety regulations.
 Hazardous substances will be labelled with the correct hazard sign and contents label.
-Storage life will be considered by the site manager.
+Storage life will be considered by department leaders.
 All COSHH and ionising radiations regulations will be adhered to.